bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 4.md

 Within the observation hut, it is most likely that the adventurers will give it a thorough look through.
 This place does seem to be a base of operation that is covert, so if they look carefully it will benefit them, if they ransack it, the [[Fanewraith]] will know when she gets back, success would be a stealth check of 15.
 Make sure to remember this for passage of time.

-Key items in the hut would be a list of
+The hut is small and utilitarian, a bedroll sits on a raised bedframe mad